What is a Sound Bath Meditation?

 How Much Does a Sound Bath Cost?

-Depending on the area where you reside, a group sound bath can cost between $20 to as much as $60 per session.
-Private sound bath therapy session can be more expensive.
+Depending on your area, a group sound bath can cost between $20 to as much as $60 per session.
+Private sound bath therapy sessions can be more expensive.

 Attending a Sound Bath Meditation...